iamdanielv/k8snotes/k3s/k3sCluster.md

 > Note that the previous command was run on **nuc1** which is my control-plane node.

 In the output we see that there are two nodes `nuc1` and `nuc2` and they are currently in the `Ready` state.

+## Conclusion and Next Steps

+**That's it!** You now have a k3s cluster that contains 2 nodes.
+Let me know if you have any questions.
+I can be reached at [@IAmDanielV](https://twitter.com/IAmDanielV).

+As a next step, you can [Install Helm](k3sInstallHelm.md) as your package / software manager for kubernetes.